Climate Research Accelerator (CRX) projects

 Carla Pascoe Leahy and Julia Hurst – Project Leads

-The project Mothering in Crisis: Family, Disaster and Climate Change explores how climate change is impacting upon experiences of family life in the twenty-first century.
-Through in-depth oral history interviews, project researchers are examining the ways in which reproductive decisions and childrearing practices of mothers are being influenced by environmental crises.
+This project explores how climate change is impacting experiences of family life in the 21st century.
+Through in-depth oral history interviews, project researchers are examining the ways in which reproductive decisions and mothers’ childrearing practices are being influenced by environmental crises.

 On 2 December 2022, the Mothering in Crisis project leads presented their findings.
 Watch the recording here.